FM in Healthcare

 Bayes network analysis for data-driven decision support in hospital catering

 Constantly rising costs in the healthcare sector require economic action without compromising the quality of care.
 Hospital catering is cost-intensive, but also very significant for patient satisfaction.
-In addition to purely economic optimization, numerous qualitative factors such as sustainability and employee satisfaction are also of key ...
+In addition to purely economic optimization, numerous qualitative factors such as sustainability and employee ...

 Determining the strategic need for action in the digitalization of hospitals on a normative, strategic and operational level

 Increasing cost pressure and the required competitiveness are forcing Swiss hospitals to optimize their non-medical processes, in particular regarding efficiency and productivity.
-Digitalization introduces new opportunities for transforming business processes that meet future health policy requirements and support vertical, horizontal, and lateral ...
+Digitalization introduces new opportunities for transforming business processes that meet future health policy requirements and support ...

 The players in the Swiss healthcare system are facing major challenges.
-Overall, they are experiencing a transformation of the care system in two ways: On the one hand, through a shift from a purely supply-oriented to a demand-oriented system, and on the other hand, through digitalisation and the associated disruptions.
-With technologies such as ...
+Overall, they are experiencing a transformation of the care system in two ways: On the one hand, through a shift from a purely supply-oriented to a demand-oriented system, and on the other hand, through digitalisation and the associated ...